odpi/specs/ODPi-Operations.md

 Ambari supports installation of services via RPM and debian packages only.
 It is expected that the packages are available at runtime via a well-known repository solution such as YUM, Zypper or Apt (depending on the cluster’s operating system).

 * Custom services MUST make the packages available via YUM, Zypper, or Apt repositories
-* Custom services MUST make the repository URL available to Ambari in one of the following ways:
+* Custom services MUST make the repository URL available to Ambari

+Repository URLs may be made available to Ambari using one of the following manners:
 * Prior to installation of the cluster, custom repositories URLs MAY be added to the list of repository URLs in the ```stacks/<name>/<version>/repos/repoinfo.xml```.
 Repository URLs would need to be added for each operating system required by the cluster.

 ```
 <os family="redhat6">